berlinonline/converjon/README.md

 ###Contraints

-Contraints can be used to limit the possible request paramters, like width and height of images.
-Every contraint has a `min` and a `max` value:
+Constraints can be used to limit the possible request parameters, like width and height of images.
+Every constraint has a `min` and a `max` value:

 ```YAML
 constraints: